 Benefits Of Making Potting Mix For Houseplants

 Not only is it easy to whip up a batch of homemade houseplant potting soil whenever you need it, there are other benefits too.
-Getting the ingredients in bulk and mixing your own is cheaper than the buying the pre-made stuff.

 Plus, you have complete control of what goes into your mix.
 So, since you know exactly what’s in it, you can feel good about using it for all of your indoor plants!